-Any operation in which there is a large surface area that is operated on has the risk of having blood or fluid collect in the space left behind as it heals.
-We place surgical drains to prevent these collections of fluid, but they will occasionally arise after the drains have been removed or collect in an area that does not flow to the surgical drain.
-For this reason, it is important to maintain constant pressure on the operated area

-(compression garment) to help prevent this from happening and assist the abdominal fat in healing down to the muscle layer.
-Should a fluid collection occur it can be removed either with a needle aspiration in the rooms, or occasionally another drain can be placed under ultrasound guidance.
+Any operation in which there is a large area that is operated on runs the risk of having blood or fluid collect in the space left behind as it heals.
+For this reason, it is important to maintain constant pressure on the operated area (compression garment) to help prevent this from happening and assist the abdominal fat in healing down to the muscle layer.
+Should a fluid collection occur it can be removed either with a needle aspiration in the rooms, or occasionally a drain can be placed under ultrasound guidance.